 In Illinois, the law is clear.
-If you are injured in a car accident, even if it’s partially your fault, you are entitled to compensation.
+You are entitled to compensation if you are injured in a car accident, even if it’s partially your fault.

 However, getting that compensation can be tricky.
 Insurance companies will do everything they can to avoid paying out, and they have teams of lawyers on their side.
 That’s where we come in.

-At Horwitz, Horwitz & Associates, we have years of experience fighting insurance companies and winning cases for our clients.
-Don’t try to go it alone after an accident – call us instead and let us take care of everything.
+A Joliet car accident attorney with Horwitz, Horwitz & Associates, has years of experience fighting insurance companies and winning cases for our clients.
+Don’t try to go it alone after an accident – call us instead and let our car accident attorneys take care of everything.
 You must focus on healing and getting back on your feet.

-Call a Joliet personal injury lawyer today for a free consultation on how to handle your car accident to get maximum compensation.
+Consult a skilled Joliet personal injury lawyer today for a free consultation on handling your car accident to get maximum compensation.

 If you’ve been involved in an accident, there are two main issues to address.
 The first is proving who was at fault.
-A skilled car accident lawyer like those at Horwitz, Horwitz & Associates can help prove who was really at fault for the accident.
+A skilled Joliet car accident attorney like those at Horwitz, Horwitz & Associates can help prove who was at fault for the accident.

 The second issue relates to getting the proper compensation.
-It’s not enough to simply know who was at fault; you must also understand how much the insurance company is legally obligated to pay you.
-This can be complicated, but our experienced car accident lawyers live and breathe these calculations every day.
+Knowing who was at fault is not enough; you must also understand how much the insurance company is legally obligated to pay you.
+This can be complicated, but our experienced car accident lawyers live and breathe these calculations daily.

 We know what you’re entitled to receive after a car accident – don’t take that knowledge lightly!